cloudstax/firecamp/catalog/kafka/README.md

 By default, JMX is enabled to collect Kafka metrics.
 The JMX default listen port is 9093.
 You could specify the JMX user and password when creating the service.
 If you do not specify the JMX user and password, the default user is "jmxuser" and an UUID will be generated as the password.

+Kafka JMX port is used internally for Kafka monitoring.
+The port is only accessible in the service security group that Kafka cluster runs, and is not exposed to the application access security group.

 The Kafka Manager could get and show Kafka metrics using the JMX user and password.

 ## Update the Service